 You should include the bill of sale and the asking price with your application.

-We’ve already told you that the biggest factor in determining your eligibility for an SBA loan is your credit score, so don’t forget about that.
+The biggest factor in determining your eligibility is your credit score, so don’t forget about that.

 Check it to see if there’s anything you can do improve your score.